Lincoln Battalion: 1937

-Seeking assistance in combating the armed rebellion, the Republicans asked for volunteer fighters from all over the world.
-Americans volunteered and arrived in Spain in 1937.
-Utilizing the name of Abraham Lincoln, the communist supporting men from the US formed the Lincoln Battalion, organized in January 1937 as part of the XV International Brigade.
-The Lincoln Battalion initially fielded three companies, two infantry and one machine gun.
-Included were sections of Latin American and Irish volunteers, organized as the Centuria Guttieras and the Connolly Column, respectively.
-After less than two months of training, the Lincolns went into action in February 1937.
-Many of the volunteers recalled that training as, "They give me a gun and they give me 100 bullets and they send me to fight."
+Seeking help to defeat the armed rebellion, the Republicans asked for volunteer fighters worldwide.
+The American volunteers, many of them Communists, started arriving in Spain in late 1936.
+Utilizing the name of Abraham Lincoln, they formed the Lincoln Battalion in January 1937 as part of the XV International Brigade.
+The battalion initially fielded three companies: two infantry and one machine gun.
+Sections of Latin American and Irish volunteers were also included, organized as the Centuria Guttieras and the Connolly Column, respectively.
+After less than two months of training, the Lincolns took action in February 1937.
+Many of the volunteers recalled that training was rudimentary: "They give me a gun, and they give me 100 bullets, and they send me to fight."

-The International Brigade were usually deployed as shock troops, and as a result they suffered high casualties.
-By the end of the war the Lincoln Battalion had lost 22.5% of its strength.

-The Lincolns suffered heavy losses during the Battle of Jarama.
-On February 27, 1937, the unit lost two-thirds of its strength, including their commander, Robert Hale Merriman (who was badly wounded), in a futile assault on Nationalist positions.
-Merriman had begged Lieutenant Colonel Vladimir Ćopić (described as "rather inept") not to launch the attack fearing slaughter. Ćopić insisted it proceed and promised air and armoured support, which never came.
-Merriman was almost immediately wounded and the Battalion suffered 136 deaths.
+The International Brigades were usually deployed as shock troops, resulting in high casualties.
+As an example, the Lincoln Battalion lost 22.5% of its strength by war's end.
+The Lincolns were especially depleted by the Battle of Jarama.
+On 27 February 1937, the unit lost two-thirds of its forces, including commander Robert Hale Merriman (who was badly wounded) in a futile assault on Nationalist positions.
+Merriman had begged Lieutenant Colonel Vladimir Ćopić (described as "rather inept") not to launch the attack, fearing slaughter. Ćopić insisted it proceed and promised air and armored support, which never came.
+Merriman was almost immediately wounded, and the Lincolns suffered 136 deaths.
 The battalion remained in combat and was slowly rebuilt while maintaining its front-line positions.
 The unit was finally pulled out of the lines for a brief rest before the offensive at Brunete.

-Joined by the newly trained George Washington Battalion, the XVth Brigade went into action at Villanueva de la Cañada on the second day of the Brunete Offensive, and secured the town after hard fighting.
+Joined by the newly trained George Washington Battalion, the XVth Brigade took action at Villanueva de la Cañada on the second day of the Brunete Offensive and secured the town after hard fighting.
 The Washingtons attacked the north end of the village, while the British and Dimitrov battalions attacked from the south.

-The XVth Brigade then deployed against "Mosquito Ridge", but, despite repeated assaults, they were unable to dislodge the Nationalist troops holding that key piece of terrain.
-The Lincoln's commander, Oliver Law, was killed during this action.
-The XVth Brigade again sustained heavy losses, and, due to the high rate of casualties, the Lincoln and Washington Battalions were merged.
+The XVth Brigade then deployed against "Mosquito Ridge", but despite repeated assaults, they could not dislodge the Nationalist troops holding that critical piece of terrain.
+The Lincoln Battalion's commander Oliver Law—the first black commander of an integrated American army unit—was killed during this action.
+The XVth Brigade again sustained severe losses.
+Due to the high rate of casualties, the Lincoln and Washington Battalions were merged.
 Thereafter, the unit was officially known as the Lincoln-Washington Battalion, though it was more commonly referred to as the Lincoln Battalion.